CODEwithHARiiSH/HR_MANAGEMENT_SYSTEM/spec.md

 3. OUTPUT:

        Will generate one vCard and QRCODE file per row in the csv_file.
-The filename will be the email address in the row (e.g. foo@example.com.vcf/png).
-All the files will be in the `output` directory(vcard and qrcode).
+The filename will be the first name in the row (e.g. foo.vcf/png).
+       All the files will be in the `output` directory(vcard , qrcode and leave data).

       * This is a sample vcard file